M-M-Shadrina/mpf-batch-analysis/README.md

 Step 6 — Remove lesions    Zero out demyelination lesion voxels (if file present)
 ```

-After all folders are processed, `process_segmentation.py` extracts mean intensity and volume per structure and saves the results to Excel.
+After all folders are processed, `segmentation_processor_en.pyy` extracts mean intensity and volume per structure and saves the results to Excel.

 ---